-- 1. Stand behind the projector and support the front of it while you press the purple button above the lens.
-This unlocks the adjustable foot so it can move up and down.
-Don't let the projector drop. - Caution: Don't hold the projector by its lens.
-This can damage the lens. - 2.
-While pressing the purple Foot Release button, raise or lower the projector until the screen image is correctly positioned. - 3.
-Release the Foot Release button to lock the adjustable foot in its new position. - 4.
-Locate the dial-shaped foot at the rear of the projector.
-Level the projector by turning this foot clockwise to raise the height or counterclockwise to lower it.
+1. Stand behind the projector and support the front of it while you press the purple button above the lens.
+This unlocks the foot so it can move up and down freely.
+Do not let the projector drop.

+Caution: Do not hold the projector by its lens.
+This can damage the lens.

+- 2. While pressing the purple Foot Release button, raise or lower the projector until the screen image is correctly positioned. - 3.
+Release the Foot Release button to lock the foot in its new position. - 4.
+Level the projector by turning the left-rear foot clockwise to raise the height or counterclockwise to lower it.